-- in the future.
-3 CaliBurger will spend an estimated - 4 Human employees frequently find the working conditions difficult and many leave after
+3 CaliBurger will spend an estimated a year on maintenance.

+4 Human employees frequently find the working conditions difficult and many leave after

+Flippy isn't fully autonomous yet and regularly that a human employee wouldn't.

-- 6 David Zito, the CEO of Miso Robotics, is confident that with time. - 7 The presenter believes it won't be long before Flippy can and serve customers. - 8 Roboticists predict that new will emerge to replace those lost. - D Work in groups.
+6 David Zito, the CEO of Miso Robotics, is confident that with time.

+7 The presenter believes it won't be long before Flippy can and serve customers

+8 Roboticists predict that new will emerge to replace those lost

+D Work in groups.
 Do you agree with the following predictions made in the report?
 Why/Why not?

-2 In the future, it will be odd to go to a restaurant that isn't almost fully automated.
+1 It won't be long before the majority of unskilled jobs are automated.